 Meet the Team

 We’re a team of introverts and sensitive people, just like you.
-We’re also experienced coaches, wellbeing practitioners and counsellors.
+Many of us are also experienced coaches, wellbeing practitioners and counsellors, too.
 Each of us has grown in quiet confidence and appreciation of our gentle temperaments over the course of our lives and careers – and now we want to help you do the same.

 Hayley Stanton